 Associate of Science in Physical Therapist Assistant

 Become a Physical Therapist Assistant.
-A physical therapist assistant (PTA) uses a variety of equipment and exercise to help people with conditions limiting their ability to move and perform activities.
+A physical therapist assistant (PTA) uses a variety of exercise and equipment to help people with conditions limiting their ability to move and perform activities.
 As a PTA, you’ll work under the direction and supervision of a physical therapist.

 Graduates are eligible to sit for the Physical Therapist Assistant National Physical Therapy Exam.
 Licensure is required in Iowa and most states.

 You will experience direct patient contact during your clinical experience at Mercy Medical Center and its affiliates.
-You will also work at many other leading health care providers in central Iowa to gain hands-on learning throughout your course of study.
+You will also receive clinical education at many other leading healthcare providers in central Iowa to gain hands-on learning throughout your course of study.

-Our PTA team includes a full-time program chair and an instructor as well as many medical professionals in the clinical setting.
+Our PTA team includes a full-time program chair and an instructor as well as many licensed physical therapists and licensed physical therapist assistants.
+Our full-time liberal arts and sciences faculty members are Ph.D.-prepared and adept at integrating their subject matter into a comprehensive health science curriculum.
 As a student, you will receive an exceptional level of personalized instruction.

 Once you have completed your PTA degree and passed the licensure examination, you’ll have the knowledge and experience needed to become qualified for employment as an entry-level physical therapist assistant.
 Job prospects for physical therapist assistants are expected to be very good as consumer demand increases.
 For more details and statistics about specific roles and job opportunities go to the U.S. Department of Labor’s Bureau of Labor Statistics website.

 |To learn more about the PTA program, including curriculum, admission requirements, employment outlook, salary potential and more, click the button below: